moj-analytical-services/iceberg-evaluation/docs/README.md

 ---
 ## Risks

+- Did not have time to investigate:
+  - impact of data skew on write-performance
+  - impact of table-width on write-performance
-- How does updating a table impact read-performance?
+  - updating a table impact read-performance
--
--
+- Replacing dependency on specialist spark expertise with Iceberg expertise
+- The proposed solution might not be able to handle future volumes

 ---
 ## Questions to Answer

 1. How to improve performance using sorting, partitions, file compaction etc...
+2. Estimate maximum volume capacity with these optimisations in place
 2. How to leverage DBT and [create-a-derived-table](https://github.com/moj-analytical-services/create-a-derived-table)
+3. How to monitor code complexity with create-a-derived-table and flag violations

 ---
 ## Roadmap